 - Foster communication: Regular check-ins with your sales team can help address concerns and boost morale.

 - Fill training gaps: Have sales managers host regular training sessions.
 Use e-learning platforms to provide continuous development.
+Better yet, use AI sales roleplay technologies like that of FlyMSG to help them better connect with buyers.

 - Select more relevant sales metrics: Focus on KPIs that truly reflect sales success.
 (Like lead conversion rates, customer acquisition cost, and sales cycle length.)
+Combine this with proven strategies for achieving sales success so your metrics directly support behavior change.

 - Upgrade technology: Invest in new tools or integrate your current tech stack to reduce inefficiencies.